m4cit/DLQR/README.md

 # Deep-Learning Quran Recognition
 <img src='https://raw.githubusercontent.com/m4cit/Deep-Learning-Quran-Recognition/main/gallery/icon.png' align="left" height="200">
 DLQR is an experimental project for Qur'an audio recognition via Deep-Learning (PyTorch).
-A total of 34,403 audio samples were used to train a custom Convolutional Neural Network.
+A total of 34,403 audio samples (6 reciters) were used to train a custom Convolutional Neural Network.
 The goal is to predict the reciter and / or the chapter.
 The chapter prediction is not fully thought out yet, thus not available.<br clear="left"/>

 ## Requirements